polterguy/polterguy.github.io/documentation/magic/components/auth/users/index.md

 Notice, this component is especially interesting combined with the registration component, allowing others to registers in your backend, for then to have a root-user/system-administrator grant access to the newly registered user according to whatever role the new user should be associated with.
 To create a new user manually click the plus button in the top/right corner of the component.
+You can also impersonate users, create reset password links for users, lock out users from the system, in addition to a lot of other user related administration tasks from this component.

 ## Registering users